agriyakhetarpal/hugo-python-distributions/README.md

 ```

 > [!TIP]
-> It is a great idea to use [`pipx`](https://github.com/pypa/pipx) to install or Hugo in an isolated location without having to create a virtual environment, which will allow you to use Hugo as a command-line tool without having to install it globally on your system.
+> It is a great idea to use [`pipx`](https://github.com/pypa/pipx) to install or use Hugo in an isolated location without having to create a virtual environment, which will allow you to run Hugo as a command-line tool without having to install it globally on your system.
 Please refer to the [`pipx` documentation](https://pipx.pypa.io/stable/) for more information.

 Then, you can use the `hugo` commands as you would normally: